criblpacks/cribl-crowdstrike-rest-io/README.md

 ### Configure Output Format

-Each data type can be configured to output data in either OCSF or normalized JSON (Splunk) format.
+Each data type can be configured to output data in either normalized JSON (default), OCSF, or Splunk (`_raw` + Splunk fields) format.
 Enable *only one* format for each of the following pipelines:
 * `cribl_crowdstrike_devices`
 * `cribl_crowdstrike_vulnerabilities`
 * `cribl_crowdstrike_alerts_v2`